-- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Includes equity income from investments in unconsolidated affiliates of \$19 million and \$20 million for the quarters ended March 31, 2021 and 2020, respectively. - (c) Primarily includes revenues and associated expenses of transactions with franchisees and unconsolidated affiliates derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers and then sells and delivers them to KFC and Pizza Hut restaurants, including franchisees and unconsolidated affiliates.
+- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Includes equity income from investments in unconsolidated affiliates of \$13 million and \$14 million for the quarters ended June 30, 2021 and 2020, respectively, and \$32 million and \$34 million for the years to date ended June 30, 2021 and 2020, respectively. - (c) Primarily includes revenues and associated expenses of transactions with franchisees and unconsolidated affiliates derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers and then sells and delivers them to KFC and Pizza Hut restaurants, including franchisees and unconsolidated affiliates.
 Amounts have not been allocated to any segment for purposes of making operating decisions or assessing financial performance as the transactions are deemed corporate revenues and expenses in nature. - (d) Primarily includes store closure impairment charges, restaurant-level impairment charges resulting from our semi-annual impairment evaluation as well as our additional impairment evaluation performed in the first quarter of 2020 in response to adverse impact from the COVID-19 pandemic.
-See Note 11. - (e) Includes investments in unconsolidated affiliates. - (f) Primarily includes cash and cash equivalents, short-term investments, investment in equity securities, long-term time deposits and inventories that are centrally managed.
+See Note 11. - (e) Includes investments in unconsolidated affiliates. - (f) Primarily includes cash and cash equivalents, short-term investments, investments in Meituan and Sunner, long-term time deposits and inventories that are centrally managed.